dmbarbour/Sirea/README.md

 This behavior, while active, would *continuously* load "myImage.svg", render it to a JPG value, then save that result to "myImage.jpg".
 Of course, this is continuous only in the logical, abstract sense; the implementation would only fully load, render, and save when first activated and when "myImage.svg" changes. (*Note:* To activate this behavior, it must be part of a larger behavior.

 The notion of behaviors as dataflow *"networks"* is due to use of the complex signal types.
-Each concrete signal type `(S p a)` will have its own stream of signal updates (`SigUp`).
+Each concrete signal type `(S p a)` will have its own stream of signal updates.
 Different concrete signals may also be distributed across partitions.
 The signal type `(S P1 x :&: S P2 y)` describes a pair of concrete signals distributed across two partitions.
 Composition of distributed signals `(x :&: y)` involves composing `x` and `y` independently.
 This is supported by three primitive behaviors:

         bfirst   :: (BProd b) => b x x' -> b (x :&: y) (x' :&: y)
         bswap    :: (BProd b) => b (x :&: y) (y :&: x)